 The landscapes of Davies Creek National Park are largely derived from Tinaroo granite, which intruded into the overlying metamorphic Hodgkinson formation during the early Permian period 260–270 million years ago.
 Weathering and erosion of the metamorphic rocks have given rise to the rugged granitic landscapes that characterise the park.
 Near Davies Creek, in the broad water-worn slabs of this Tinaroo granite, you can see traces of a dark silicate mineral—biolite.

-The Aboriginal Traditional Owners have used this area for ceremonies, painting and tool making as well as for collecting and hunting food.
+The Buluwai people have used this area for ceremonies, painting and tool making as well as for collecting and hunting food.

 Find out more about the Wet Tropics Management Authority.